Haven't third party and independent

 Can a third party really win?

 Every single presidential election year, our country has endured the inevitable but largely pointless debate over the fantasy of a competitive third party.
-The final verdict has always been the same: Third parties have no chance of winning, which makes them nothing more than “spoilers” — an assessment that has been accurate since the 1912 presidential race between Theodore Roosevelt and William Howard Taft.
+Until now, the verdict has always been the same: third parties have no chance of winning, which makes them nothing more than “spoilers.”

+The caution and concern surrounding the so-called third-party conversation is understandable.
+Since the two-party system was established in 1864, a third party has been unable to win a U.S. presidential election.
+Even Theodore Roosevelt and his Progressive Party were unable to win in 1912 and Roosevelt had already served as a popular U.S. president.
 The spoiler argument certainly held true in 1992, when Ross Perot sent Bill Clinton to the White House and George H.W.
-Bush home, and in 2016, when the number of votes that third-party candidates received in key battleground states was larger than Donald Trump’s margin of victory.
+Bush home, and in 2016, when the number of votes third-party candidates received in Pennsylvania, Michigan and Wisconsin was larger than Donald Trump’s margin of victory.

-But now — suddenly — the “third party” debate has become pointless for an entirely different reason: It is obsolete.
-The once herculean task of a third party winning elections is a heck of a lot easier now, because the death of the two-party system has already been initiated, not from the landing blow of a third party at the ballot box, but because the two major parties have finally blown themselves apart.
+Besides, the "spoiler" thing doesn't make much sense anymore anyway.
+We've already made it clear we need to end the destructive two-party dynamic.
+Because of the way American elections inherently work, only a competitive third party or independent candidate can logistically make that happen.
+But this once herculean task is a heck of a lot easier now, because the death of the two-party system has already been initiated — not from the landing blow of a third party at the ballot box, but because the two major parties have finally blown themselves apart.

-For years, the significant divisions within the two major parties have acted much like water that freezes inside a rock and eventually breaks it apart.
-In truth, what all of this proves is there have actually been multiple parties for years, even though they have cleverly disguised themselves as two.
+For years, the significant divisions within the parties have acted much like water that freezes inside a rock and eventually breaks it apart.
+In truth, there have actually been multiple parties for years, even though they have cleverly disguised themselves as two.

-This is yet another reason we must have more players in the game (read more here).
+This is yet another reason we must have more players in the game.
 The ideological fractures and growing divisions within the existing parties will only make our overall national gridlock much worse.
-It’s already really bad, but as the only two major parties get more internally jammed up, we are guaranteed that absolutely nothing gets solved.
+It’s already bad, but as the only two major parties get more internally jammed up, we are guaranteed that absolutely nothing gets solved.
+Ever.
+Never.
 Ever.